Low-Nickel Summer Appetizers

 5. Sweet Finish: Include a small bowl with ¼ cup honey or fruit preserves for drizzling over cheese or fruit.

 6. Serve: Let guests mix and match their own bites.
-The fruit and cheese combo is naturally low in nickel, so it’s safe and chic to enjoy.
+The fruit and cheese combo is naturally low in nickel, so you can actually eat it without overthinking.

 Bacon-Wrapped Water Chestnuts